-P161-COSMETOLOGY I (2 credits)
+P161-Cosmetology 1 2.0 credits

-In this full-year (2 credit) course, cosmetology students receive comprehensive training in all areas of hairdressing and related fields while earning hours on their cosmetology apprentice license.
+This full-year (2 credit) course meets every day.
+Cosmetology students receive comprehensive training in all areas of hairdressing and related fields while earning hours on their cosmetology apprentice license.
 Cosmetology 1 students are exposed to a blend of classroom instruction and hands-on learning experiences using a human hair mannequin in a simulated salon environment.
 Students learn a variety of hairstyling techniques, nail design and proper sanitation.
 Students will learn about hair cutting, hair design and chemical texture.
 In addition, students will learn about the business side of the cosmetology industry and salon management.
 Students will have the opportunity to work directly with customers in the salon and to job shadow professional cosmetologists.
 Students will be required to wear a uniform when in the classroom/lab.
 Students will be delivering services as well as receiving services both with class and the public.
-Student hours are reported to the State Board of Cosmetology, therefore students must recover all missed hours in order to move on to level 2.
+Student hours are reported to the State Board of Cosmetology, therefore students must recover all missed hours in order to move on to Level 2.

-LAB FEE: A non-refundable lab fee of \$65 (payment plans and assistance are available) covers the cost of an apprentice license and the purchase of a personal cosmetology tools/supply kit.
+LAB FEE: A non-refundable lab fee of \$40-\$90 depending on the cost of kits (payment plans and assistance are available) covers the cost of an apprentice license and the purchase of a personal cosmetology tools/supply kit.

-P163-COSMETOLOGY II (2 credits)
+P163-Cosmetology 2 2.0 credits

-In the second year of this full-year (2 credit) course, students will continue learning and mastering their skills from the previous year as well as cultivating new skills in the areas of advanced hair cutting, facials, hair design, hair coloring, and chemical texture.
+This full-year (2 credit) course meets every day.
+In the second year, students will continue learning and mastering their skills from the previous year as well as cultivating new skills in the areas of advanced hair cutting, facials, hair design, hair coloring, and chemical texture.
 In addition, students will learn about the business side of the cosmetology industry and salon management.
 Students will have the opportunity to work directly with customers in the salon and to job shadow professional cosmetologists.
 Students will be delivering services as well as receiving services both with classmates and the public.
 Upon successful completion of this two-year program and state competency exam, students will be able to transfer hours to a post-secondary school.

-LAB FEE: A non-refundable fee of \$90 (payment plans and assistance are available) covers the cost of additional tools/supplies for the level 2 student.
+LAB FEE: A non-refundable fee of \$40-\$90 depending on the cost of kits (payment plans and assistance are available) covers the cost of additional tools/supplies and apprentice license for the level 2 student.

-Prerequisite: Successful completion of Cosmetology I with a minimum grade of 80 or better, completion of state required lab hours, and permission form the CTE director.
+PREREQUISITE(S): Completion of Cosmetology 1 with a grade of 80 or better AND completion of state required lab hours from Level 1, and permission from the CTE Director.